Michael Cohen Could Receive ‘Substantial’ Prison Term If Federal Prosecutors Get What They Want

 Vox recounted the charges Cohen faces in the SDNY case: campaign finance violations, bank fraud, and tax evasion.
 This is on top of Cohen pleading guilty last week to making false statements to Congress.

-Michael Cohen’s guilty plea for campaign finance violations further implicated President Donald J. Trump in a scandal involving hush money payments.
+Michael Cohen’s guilty plea for campaign finance violations further implicated the president in a scandal involving hush money payments.
 Per Cohen, the money was given to at least two women who allegedly had encounters of a sexual nature with Trump before his candidacy.
 Cohen has repeatedly said that he committed these violations at the request of “Individual 1.”
 It is widely believed that “Individual 1” is a reference to Trump.

 "With respect to both payments, [Cohen] acted in coordination with